11 Insights From Conversion Elite 2017

-Confirmation bias is the big enemy here and so it’s especially important to reflect on ideas or practices that contradict my own views about CRO.
-The temptation is to carry on regardless as that uses much less cognitive energy but there were some awesome people at Conversion Elite – Manchester, 2017, with valuable insights.
+Confirmation bias is the big enemy here.
+It’s especially important to reflect on ideas or practices that contradict my own views about CRO.
+The temptation is to carry on regardless as that uses much less cognitive energy.
+But there were some awesome people at Conversion Elite – Manchester, 2017, with valuable insights.

 Insights From Conversion Elite:

-So, what were the big themes and insights generated by the conference?
+So, what were the big themes and insights from the conference?

 1. Business Optimisation Not Conversion Rate Optimisation!